pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/08-regulatory-object-substitution-under-fragmentation-anxiety.md

 Once existential viability and access plausibility are satisfied, object reconstitution does not proceed along a single axis of intensity.
 It enters a qualitatively partitioned state space governed by the configuration of remaining ambiguity gates.
 These gates do not accumulate additively.
 They modulate form.

-Three ambiguity dimensions—dyadic primacy, status clarity, and temporal openness—determine how reconstitution expresses itself once pursuit becomes possible.
+Three ambiguity dimensions - dyadic primacy, status clarity, and temporal openness - determine how reconstitution expresses itself once pursuit becomes possible.
 Their states define discrete regulatory regimes rather than gradations of the same process.
 The same regulatory cycle operates in all cases.
 What differs is the manner in which coherence is temporarily restored, strained, or reorganized under constraint.

 Reconstitution therefore admits multiple stable and unstable configurations.
 Some permit low-arousal maintenance without escalation.
 Others intensify monitoring, comparison, or control behaviors.
 Still others accelerate the transition toward grievance, myth, or substitution.
 These differences do not reflect variation in desire, motivation, or interpersonal meaning.
 They reflect gate geometry.